aarthi184/trippy/README.md

 # Trippy

-A Slot Machine which run with the Atkins Diet Machine as the engine and has support for other types of Slot machines.
+A Slot Machine which runs with the Atkins Diet Machine as engine and has support for other types of Slot machines.

 ## Usage